Caffeine in Monster vs. Coffee: Which Has More? By How Much?

 Where Does the Caffeine in Coffee Come From?

-Also, since you’re extracting the caffeine from the coffee bean, instead of just eating it whole, you’ll end up with less caffeine in your cup when you’re finished.
+Likewise, since you’re extracting the caffeine from the coffee bean, instead of just eating it whole, you’ll end up with less caffeine in your cup when you’re finished.

 Caffeine in Monster vs. Coffee: The Bottom Line